 Making an Adoption Plan when CPS is Involved [Is Adoption Still an Option?]

-Expectant mothers who want to make an adoption plan voluntarily often do so because they want to take control of their situation and give their baby — and often, their other children — the best life possible.
+Mothers who want to make an adoption plan voluntarily often do so because they want to take control of their situation and give their baby — and often, their other children — the best life possible.

 But, when there is Child Protective Services (CPS) or Department of Children and Family Services (DCF) involvement, placing a child for adoption may seem more complicated.
 However, the options that are legally available to you in these circumstances are usually pretty clear.
 The guide below will help you understand what’s possible for you in your current situation.